Because Money is Expensive

 Practical steps like these are all part of reaching your goals and dreams.
 Expensivity.com will lay out a clear path for you to follow.

-Bruce L. Gordon, President
+Bruce L. Gordon, President and CEO

 Bruce Gordon holds degrees in mathematics, music, and theology, as well as a doctorate in philosophy from Northwestern University.
 He is the author of numerous articles in professional journals, the editor of two books, and co-author of a third.
 He has taught at the University of Calgary, Northwestern University, the University of Notre Dame, Baylor University, and The King’s College in New York City.
 He is currently a professor of the history and philosophy of science at Houston Baptist University.
 With a long-standing interest in financial markets, he offers Expensivity.com’s readers actionable knowledge about investing, trading, personal finance, and money management.